lskalac/vehicle-type-api/README.md

 Class validator + class transform is used for validating request query and body.
 Winston for logging errors.
+Jwt is user for signing user and bcrypt for crypitng password.

-Project is separated to two layers.
-Since project is small and doens't containt some complex logic, repository logic is skipped.
+Project is separated in two layers: api + service.
+Since project is small, repository layer is skipped.